 Newstead, an inner suburb on the Brisbane River, is three km north-east of central Brisbane.
 It was named after Newstead House on the south bank of the mouth of Breakfast Creek.
-Newstead includes the locality of Teneriffe, a separate suburb until 1975.
+Newstead included the locality of Teneriffe between 1975 and 2010, until Teneriffe was again made a separate suburb in 2010.

 Patrick Leslie, a pioneer pastoralist and part owner of the Canning Downs station on the Darling Downs, settled in Brisbane in 1845.
 He bought a 34 acre allotment on Breakfast Creek and built a residence that he named Newstead House.
 The name was given in deference to his brother's liking for it.
 In 1847 Leslie sold the property to Captain John Wickham, the adjoining property owner and the Moreton Bay Police Magistrate.
 Wickham owned Newstead House until 1859, and during his time the residence was a social centre of Brisbane.
 It is Brisbane's oldest extant house.